 The rise in robotic surgery, then, seems to be more the effect of marketing than proven clinical benefit.

 Need some more information before booking your next surgery?
-Peruse the links and resources on the next page.
+Peruse the links and resources below.